lexbor/docs/source/examples/styles/events_insert.md

 ### Includes and Definitions

-The code begins with the inclusion of necessary header files from the Lexbor library, which are essential for HTML, CSS, and selector functionalities:
+The code begins with the inclusion of necessary header files from the `lexbor` library, which are essential for HTML, CSS, and selector functionalities:

 ```c